Sacagawea: Literature

 Sacagawea has since become a popular figure in historical and young adult novels.
 In her novel Sacajawea (1984), Anna Lee Waldo explored the story of Sacajawea's returning to Wyoming 50 years after her departure.
 The author was well aware of the historical research supporting an 1812 death, but she chose to explore the oral tradition.

+The Lost Journals of Sacajewea, by Debra Magpie Earling.